 - a.
-The Discharger will be able to comply with the terms or provisions of this General Permit. - b.
-The discharge is limited to groundwater remediation activities that will result in potable use in the San Gabriel Valley Watersheds including Rio Hondo and San Gabriel River. - c.
-The discharge is a one-time event as defined by Standard Provision A.2.b. - d.
-Provisions will be made to limit the discharges to dry reaches of the San Gabriel River or Rio Hondo and where the discharge will percolate to groundwater. - e.
-Facilities/Best Management Practices will be deployed if necessary to prevent commingling with downstream river water. - f.
-Discharges shall be managed to limit commingling of the untreated groundwater with any urban runoff present in the lined flood control channels tributary to San Gabriel River.
+The Discharger will be able to comply with the terms or provisions of this General NPDES Permit. - b.
+The discharges from groundwater management activities in the San Gabriel Valley Watersheds including Rio Hondo and San Gabriel River. - c.
+Groundwater remediation that results in potable use. - d.
+The discharge activity is one-time event occurring during well startup operations (such as well development and redevelopment) and discharges from monitoring wells, and/or groundwater treatment plant startup operations including maintenance/rehabilitation of the treatment facilities conducted to satisfy California Department of Public Health (CDPH) requirements. - e.
+Provisions will be made to limit the discharges to dry reaches of the San Gabriel River or Rio Hondo and will percolate to groundwater. - f.
+Facilities/Best Management Practices will be deployed if necessary to prevent commingling with downstream river water reaches.

+- g.
+Provisions will be employed to limit commingling of the untreated groundwater with any urban runoff present in the lined Flood Control Channels tributary to San Gabriel River. - h.
+Provisions will be employed to limit commingling of the untreated groundwater with any storm water flow present in the lined Flood Control Channels tributary to San Gabriel River.